otrv4/otrv4/otrv4.md

 If the instance tag in the message is not the instance tag you are currently using, ignore the message.

 If version 3 is not allowed, ignore this message.

 Otherwise:

-If authstate is AUTHSTATE_AWAITING_REVEALSIG:
+If authstate is `AUTHSTATE_AWAITING_REVEALSIG`:

   * Use the received value of r to decrypt the value of gx received in the D-H Commit Message, and verify the hash therein.
   * Decrypt the encrypted signature, and verify the signature and the MACs.
 If everything checks out:

     * Reply with a Signature Message.
-    * Transition authstate to AUTHSTATE_NONE.
+    * Transition authstate to `AUTHSTATE_NONE`.
-    * Transition msgstate to MSGSTATE_ENCRYPTED.
+    * Transition msgstate to `MSGSTATE_ENCRYPTED`.
     * If there is a recent stored message, encrypt it and send it as a Data Message.

   * Otherwise, ignore the message.

-If authstate is AUTHSTATE_NONE, AUTHSTATE_AWAITING_DHKEY or AUTHSTATE_AWAITING_SIG:
+If authstate is `AUTHSTATE_NONE`, `AUTHSTATE_AWAITING_DHKEY` or `AUTHSTATE_AWAITING_SIG`:

   * Ignore the message.